 But our fight for equality remains slow and is still a very large mountain to climb.
 When it comes to marriage or civil unions, as you know, this is not (yet) legal in China.
 Several attempts, however, are being taken, introduced by gay-friendly politicians.
 In the meantime, the “Marriage Law of the People's Republic of China” explicitly defines marriage as the union between one man and one woman.

 On that note, we have more and more Pride events happening in big cities across China than ever before.
-Each year they get bigger, attracting more people, which is absolutely fantastic!
+Each year they get bigger, attracting more people, which is fantastic!
 The main Pride events I recommend checking out in China are Shanghai Pride in June and Hong Kong's Pink Dot in September.

 Try to meet gay locals!
 We love meeting people from outside China.
 You'll very quickly find that you're a sort of novelty to us and we want to take photos with you.
 A lot of my friends visiting China from abroad always smile about how a large Chinese family in the Forbidden City or at the Terracotta Army asked to have their photo taken with them!
-The best way to meet and connect with LGBTQ locals in China is via the gay apps like Grindr, which isn't blocked.
+The best way to meet and connect with LGBTQ locals in China is via gay apps like Grindr, which isn't blocked.
 Otherwise, I suggest getting a WeChat account, which is used by almost everyone in the entire country.

 The one thing I'd say is that English is not very widely spoken in China outside of touristic hubs, so having some basic Mandarin under your belt will get you very far!

 Shanghai and Hong Kong have the largest gay scenes and are the most ‘Westernised' where English is more widely spoken.
-Other big cities also have a gay scene, albeit on a smaller scale, in particular Beijing, Xi'An, Chengdu, Chongqing and Guangzhou.
+Other big cities also have a gay scene, albeit on a smaller scale, in particular Beijing, Xi'An, Chengdu, Chongqing, and Guangzhou.

 Where would you take a romantic date in China?

-So my dream date would encompass a little of everything I love – adventure, food and nature, and the Sichuan Province of China nicely ticks all these boxes!
+So my dream date would encompass a little of everything I love – adventure, food, and nature, and the Sichuan Province of China nicely ticks all these boxes!

 In southwest Sichuan, you can visit the Giant Panda Sanctuaries which are home to more than 30% of the world's giant panda population.
 The region also has the best food in the entire country.
-Sichuan food is renowned for being full of flavour and super spicy!
+Sichuan food is renowned for being full of flavor and super spicy!

 Sichuan is also where scenes from the James Cameron 2009 movie, “Avatar” were filmed.
-You can actually visit the “Avatar Mountains” at the Zhangjiajie National Forest Park and get a flavour of the film's Pandora world.
+You can visit the “Avatar Mountains” at the Zhangjiajie National Forest Park and get a flavor of the film's Pandora world.
 It's pretty stunning, particularly the Southern Sky Pillar at Yuanjiajie, which is the “Avatar Hallelujah Mountain”!

 Happy travels are safe travels